• Skate sharpening

 Looking for a great deal?
 Try a sharpening card: Buy 6 sharpenings and get 2 free!
 We put your name into our database so you don't have to worry about losing an actual card.
 Plus, they never expire!

-Why should you get your skates sharpened?
+Why get your ice skates sharpened?

 Your skates are what drives your performance, whether you're a hockey player or figure skater.
 When your skates are freshly sharpened, you'll be able to corner, stop and accelerate more quickly without any problems.